stevenyuinchina/Getting_and_cleaning_data/README.md

 Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## About this repository
+This repository is consists of four files:
+1. Readme.md      - A brief introduction to this repository
+2. CodeBook.md    - Code book to the project
+3. run_Analysis.R - Original codes for the project
+4. tidy_data.txt  - Output of the codes after running